 All rooms are similarly sized.
 Four Superior Doubles (including Bellavista where we stayed on our 2017 revisit) overlook the valley with fantastic views; the remaining four have mountain views, and being near the (minor) road can get some noise (all are double-glazed).
 The two Suites are in a separate renovated barn also on the road, but face the valley and are steps above the pool, ideal for families and honeymooners.
 Expect wood-beamed ceilings, wooden floors, a master bedroom, living room with sofa-bed and spacious bathroom apiece.
 You also get a little hedged garden with outdoor seating if staying in Leccino.

 - Air conditioning

 - Internet access

 - Safe box

-Tenuta San Pietro is surrounded by olive groves and vineyards so it’s not a surprise to hear that the olive oil here is fantastic and that the wine cellar has around 350 bottles in its stores.
+Tenuta San Pietro is surrounded by olive groves and vineyards, unsurprisingly the olive oil is delicious and the wine cellar has around 350 bottles.

 - Organic produce